PhilipBAdams/blog/content/page/about.md

 ---

 ### Bio
-I am a student at [UChicago](https://computerscience.uchicago.edu/) studying Math and Computer Science.
+I am a software engineer at [Microsoft](https://www.microsoft.com), working on [Bing](https://www.bing.com).
 I'm primarily interested in systems problems, in particular Vector Search/ANN Search.

 I'm also interested in aviation, photography, functional programming, and backpacking.
 I may touch on some of these topics on this blog, and you can see some of my photos [here](/photos).